VNG-Realisatie/MBG-Werkomgeving/MUG-metagegevenImvertor.md

 #### Metagegeven: Is afgeleid

 <aside class="definition">
-  <dfn data-lt="objecten">Is afgeleid</dfn>Metagegeven waarmee wordt aangegeven of er een
+  <dfn data-lt="is-afgeleid">Is afgeleid</dfn>Metagegeven waarmee wordt aangegeven of er een

 1.	model is waarvan het Berichtstructuurmodel is afgeleid;
 2.	modelelement in een ander model is waarvan het modelelement in het Berichtstructuurmodel is afgeleid.